bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-08-26-newsletter.md

 ---
-This week's newsletter links to a discussion about routed coinswaps and includes our regular sections with summaries of questions and answers from the Bitcoin StackExchange, releases and release candidates, and notable changes to popular Bitcoin infrastructure software.
+This week's newsletter links to a discussion about routed coinswaps and includes our regular sections with summaries of questions and answers from the Bitcoin Stack Exchange, releases and release candidates, and notable changes to popular Bitcoin infrastructure software.

 ## Action items